Massage & Acupressure for Small Animals

 Having a lifelong love of animals has lead me to my dream job of providing therapeutic massage to dogs and cats.
 Previously, I was a Psychology Professor and worked in the Technology Industry, but always drawn to helping animals.

 Yeager was my heart dog (that special dog that becomes your soulmate) and the inspiration for “Heart Hound Massage”.
 Yeager had a heart of gold and for years gave back by being a therapy dog and provided comfort to the sick and to at risk students in a reading program.
 For many years, Holistic healing methods helped Yeager’s elbow dysplasia, giving him a better quality of life, and enabled him to bring joy to others well into his senior years.
-In honor of Yeager's memory, I would like to dedicate my abilities to help other amazing dogs live a longer quality life to spend with their owners by providing therapeutic massage.
+In honor of Yeager's memory, I would like to dedicate my abilities to help other amazing dogs live a longer quality life to spend with their owners by providing therapeutic massage and Acupressure.

-· Reduces muscle pain and stiffness and improves muscle tone
+· Reduces muscle discomfort and stiffness

-· Increases energy, concentration and alterness
+· Increases energy, concentration and altertness

 · Helps animals learn to relax, reduces stress and anxiety

-· Promotoes circulation
+· Promotes circulation

 · Helps immune system functioning